atomisthq/docs/docs/reference-docs/rug/rug-generators.md

 ```

-This generator uses four other editors.
-The parameters from these
+This generator uses four editors.
+The parameters from these editors
-editors propagate to the calling context--typically an interaction
+propagate to the calling context--typically an interaction with a
-with a user--except for `old_class` and `old_package` which are
+user--except for `old_class` and `old_package` which are explicitly
-explicitly set.
+set.

-This modular approach enables multiple project generator editors to
+This modular approach enables multiple project generators to share
-share common functionality.
+common functionality.

-Project generator editors can also be used as regular editors and be
-invoked by other editors.